 All the newest electronic devices are available in Ukraine but at a premium.
 For this reason, expats often ask friends travelling abroad to bring back electronics when returning to Ukraine.

-Clothing is another popular item to buy abroad because the quality of clothing sold in Ukraine can be very low.
+Clothing is another popular item to buy abroad because the quality of fabrics sold in Ukraine can be rather low.
 This can be partially avoided by buying more expensive articles, but this isn't always a sure bet.

 Healthcare in Ukraine